 5 Important Classroom Accommodations For Children With Autism

-Since autism spectrum disorder cause a wide range of learning disabilities that are unique to each child, classrooms must remain equipped to help every student work around those difficulties.
+Various classroom technologies are being developed and implemented in the classroom that benefit both the teachers and the students.
+For example, Vivi.io offers a digital signage solution that can be utilized by the faculty members.
+There are tools like integrated grading systems that can help decrease a teacher’s workload.
+And there are tools that improve the educational experience of specific types of students, like autistic students.
+Since autism spectrum disorder causes a wide range of learning disabilities that are unique to each child, classrooms must remain equipped to help every student work around those difficulties.
 Each individual’s executive function level and sensory processing difficulties play a role in the resulting learning disability types and severity.
 With 1 in 68 kids diagnosed on the autism spectrum, with many high functioning individuals, teachers at all grade levels must remain prepared to provide accommodations designed to mitigate those learning difficulties.
 With the right classroom accommodations, it is possible to overcome barriers to learning and help children with autism tackle schoolwork with confidence.

 Difficulties with transitions between tasks and activities is common through the full range of the autism spectrum.
 Therefore, a daily class schedule detailing the broad activity categories for the day is a must.
 A detailed daily schedule will greatly assist with the transitions related to moving between the classroom, lunchroom, schoolyard and other destinations throughout the day.